Jack Del Rio defends recent tweets on 2020 protests, Jan. 6 attack on Capitol

 - Ron RiveraAmerican football player and coach

 Del Rio defends tweets on 2020 protests, Jan.
-6 Capitol attack originally appeared on NBC Sports Washington
+6 Capitol attack originally appeared on NBC Sports Boston

 After drawing attention for recent tweets comparing countrywide protests over racial injustices sparked by George Floyd's death in 2020 to the Jan.
 6, 2021 insurrection at the Capitol, Washington Commanders defensive coordinator Jack Del Rio explained Wednesday why he feels so strongly about the topics.